Back to news

 TL;DR

 TL;DR: A practical guide to generative engine optimisation: how AI engines cite sources, which content formats get quoted, how to build entity authority, and how to measure it.
-The practical move is to choose one workflow, test it with real data, keep a human review point, and measure the result before scaling.
+The practical move is to turn it into one search and AI-answer workflow, test it with real inputs, keep a review checkpoint, and measure whether it improves speed, quality, or risk.

 Key takeaways

-• Why GEO matters for Australian businesses: Adoption is no longer fringe.
+• Why GEO matters for Australian businesses: Why GEO matters for Australian businesses Adoption is no longer fringe.

-• How AI engines choose and cite sources: Generative engines do not rank pages the way classic search does.
+• How AI engines choose and cite sources: How AI engines choose and cite sources Generative engines do not rank pages the way classic search does.

-• Content formats that get cited: Four formats reliably earn citations.
+• Content formats that get cited: Content formats that get cited Four formats reliably earn citations.

-• Building your entity: AI engines reason about entities, the recognised thing your business is, not just keywords.
+• Building your entity: Building your entity AI engines reason about entities, the recognised thing your business is, not just keywords.

 GEO, defined